The Midget Submarines Of Aberlady Bay

 East Lothian’s ‘pair’ were used for much less glamorous work.
 In June 1945 all six XT craft and the two prototypes (X3 & X4) were declared surplus to requirements and sent to the Royal Naval Construction Establishment in Rosyth.
 There they were to be employed in a series of tests designed to explore in full the effects on the X craft of a) submerging to collapse depth; b) different types of cannon shell and c) non-contact charges.

 These tests were carried out between 1946 and 1947.
 Test B (firing cannon shells) was carried out on Gullane Sands on the 2nd and 7th May 1946.
 The rupture tests were carried out elsewhere, possibly elsewhere in the Forth, in November 1946 and a second series in March 1947.
 Once the testing was completed the craft on Gullane Sands were simply left to sink into the sand.
+Elsewhere in the Forth lie a number of other X-craft.
+K-4 and K-17 have been located in the outer reaches of the Forth during the survey work carried out prior to the construction of the new Offshore Wind Farm, Near na Gaoithe.

 A short DVD about the XT craft of Gullane Sands can be obtained by using the contact button below and sending the necessary details.
 Cost £8 plus P & P. Alison Boutland was responsible for uncovering the contemporary film clip it contains.